mytangyh/genui/packages/genui_server/protocol.md

                 "description": "The data type of the property.", "type": "string",
-                "enum": ["string", "number", "boolean", "eventHandler", "widgetId", "listOfWidgetId"] }
+                "enum": ["string", "number", "boolean", "eventHandler", "widgetId", "listOfWidgetId"] },
+            "defaultValue": {
+                "description": "An optional default value for the property."
+            }
         },
         "required": ["name", "description", "isRequired", "type"]